St. Louis–San Francisco 1522: First restoration and excursion career

 In September 1985, when the newly formed non-profit organization, the St. Louis Steam Train Association, selected No. 1522 for restoration to operational condition.
 The restoration work includes installing new flues, superheaters, and staybolts.
 The main axle boxes were replaced, and the pilot and trailing trucks were rebuilt.
 On July 16, 1987, No. 1522 was steamed up for the first in 36 years.
 The restoration work was completed and by April 1988, the No. 1522 began a second career in excursion service which lasted until retirement again in late 2002.
 This locomotive did a variety of excursions and went through an additional overhaul.

-The 1522 made a series of break in runs during July and August 1988 on the Wisconsin Central Railroad.
+No. 1522 made a series of break in runs during July and August 1988 on the Wisconsin Central Railroad.
 Her first excursion was a Saturday and Sunday round trip between River Grove, IL to Fond du Lac, WI, on the Wisconsin Central.

-In October 1988, No. 1522 made its inaugural run to Decatur, Illinois., and in May 1989, the locomotive made a run to Moberly, Missouri.

-During the NRHS annual convention in June 1990, No. 1522 pulled a 22-car excursion over Rolla Hill alongside Cotton Belt 819, Norfolk and Western 1218, and Union Pacific 844.
-It ran a double-header excursion with Union Pacific 844 after the convention was completed.
+In October that year, No. 1522 made its inaugural run to Decatur, Illinois, and in May 1989, the locomotive made a run to Moberly, Missouri.
+During the NRHS annual convention in June 1990, No. 1522 pulled a 22-car excursion over Rolla Hill and was on display at St. Louis Union Station alongside Cotton Belt 819, Norfolk and Western 1218, and Union Pacific 844.
+No. 1522 ran a double-header excursion with No. 844 after the convention was completed.

-In June 1994, No. 1522 was one of the locomotives to participate in the 1994 NRHS annual convention in Atlanta, Georgia, and did a double-header with Norfolk and Western 611 from Birmingham, Alabama to Atlanta on its way to the convention.
-In June of the following year, the locomotive was the special guest of the annual haymarket heyday and did several excursions between Omaha and Lincoln, Nebraska.